XnonXte/space-survival/README.md

 ![Image](./image.png)

-This is a simple game I wrote with Pygame about surviving in space, thus called "Space Survival."
-Obviously, obviously it draws a lot of inspiration from the game "Space Invader.".
+This is a simple game I wrote with Pygame about surviving in space, thus called "Space Survival" Obviously, it draws a lot of inspiration from the game "Space Invader".

 ## Installation